 James Maconochie (1850 – 1895) established a fishmongers business in Lowestoft, Suffolk, in 1870.

-Archibald White Maconochie (1855 – 1926), had originally intended to become an army officer, but instead joined his brother in his growing business from around 1872.
+Archibald White Maconochie (1855 – 1926) eschewed his ambition to become an army officer, and joined his brother in the growing business from around 1872.

-The Maconochie brothers entered into herring canning from 1873.
-The fish was initially destined for the London market.
+The Maconochie brothers entered into canning herring for the London market from 1873.
 In an age before widespread artificial refrigeration, canned fish was a much more important commodity than it is today.

 The largest fish canners in the world